Cremehorn (Crescent Pastries with Vanilla Pastry Cream)

 Dough after kneading.

 • Cover and let your dough rise for about 45 minutes, or until doubled in size.
-You can also use the "poke test" to determine whether the dough is ready;
+You can also use the "poke test" to determine whether the dough is ready (when you poke the dough, it creates an indentation without springing back immediately).

 • Once the dough has doubled in size, turn out the dough onto a clean work surface.
 Divide the dough into 3 equal pieces.